Gap year leads to international house sitting

-We returned to Australia mid-October 2016 and had already decided that the “house sitting” lifestyle was what we wanted to pursue.
+Eventually we returned to Australia and by then had already decided that the house sitting lifestyle was what we wanted to pursue.
 It enabled us to stretch our budget a lot further and travel to fantastic places, meet wonderful people and their beautiful pets.

-We put together a plan for full-time travel and gave ourselves 6 months to do everything we needed to do.
+We put together a plan for full-time travel and gave ourselves six months to do everything we needed to do.

 Sadly, Glenn is a hoarder, so this was a mammoth task!

-Would we have done things differently, "yes" definitely, but we did it!
+Would we have done things differently, "yes" definitely, but we achieved our goal!
 We are now "homeless" or "location independent" and it feels fantastic - so liberating!!!

 Since April 9 2017, we have been to Kuala Lumpur, Malaysia, house sat in High Wycombe, UK over the Easter break, and spent 5 weeks on two sits in the Costa Del Sol in Southern Spain.
-We spent a glorious couple of weeks sitting in Provence, France and are now in the UK for another 2 months of sits.
+We spent a glorious couple of weeks sitting in Provence, France and then in the UK for another two months of sits.

-We are now booked until the end of October and very happy with our decision, and looking forward to exploring the world, making new friends (both human and animal) and enjoying our new house sitting lifestyle.
+We are now booked well into the future and are very happy with our decision.
+We are looking forward to exploring the world, making new friends (both human and animal) and enjoying our new house sitting travel lifestyle.